 If you’re lucky enough to have a seaview room, it’s an event in itself to watch the storms and lightning over the ocean.
 I don’t personally have a sea-view (I wish!), but we do have a balcony, and I love to sit on it and watch the rain come down, whether it’s coinciding with a thunderstorm or not.

 whether it’s sunny or gloomy (for a day to stay as overcast as on the right is RARE), the beaches are empty

-The lower number of international tourists and higher heat index (maybe along with the threat of afternoon/evening storms) lead to a much emptier beach.
+The lower number of international tourists and higher heat index (maybe along with the threat of afternoon/evening storms) lead to much emptier beaches in Puerto Vallarta.

 Especially in the mornings (around 8am, when it’s still not an oven outside), it’s easy to score a stretch of beach to yourself.